-Structural Studies of APOBEC Proteins and HIV Vif
+Structural Studies of APOBEC3 Proteins Using NMR

-Human APOBEC3G (A3G) proteins are capable of altering the HIV genome by deaminating cDNA cytosines to uracils.
+Human APOBEC3G (A3G) is capable of altering the HIV genome by deaminating cDNA cytosines to uracils.
 This activity can genetically inactivate the virus.
-As a counter-defense mechanism, HIV promotes the ubiquitin-mediated protein degradation of the A3 proteins.
+As a counter-defense mechanism, HIV promotes the ubiquitin-mediated protein degradation of A3.
 Degradation requires that the A3 proteins interact with the HIV virion infectivity factor (Vif) protein.
-The major objectives of this research are to obtain a structural understanding of the DNA cytosine deaminase activity of A3 proteins and of the A3G-Vif interaction.
+The major objectives of this research are to obtain a structural understanding of the DNA cytosine deaminase activity of A3G and of the A3G-Vif interaction.
 The researchers use NMR to solve protein structures, to study enzymatic kinetics, and to monitor protein-protein interaction.
 MSI resources are used to analyze NMR data.